You may be interested to know …

 DOC cover is usually on a third party basis only.

-Uninsured/untraced drivers – if you are in an accident caused by someone with no insurance or are involved in a ‘hit and run’ scenario your claim will be run under a different procedure involving the Motor Insurers’ Bureau (MIB).
-These cases are complex and we strongly advise you use a solicitor.
+If you are involved an accident caused by someone who has no insurance or you are involved in a ‘hit and run’ situation your claim will be run under a different procedure involving the Motor Insurers’ Bureau (MIB).
+These cases are complex and we would strongly advise you use a solicitor.

 For more information: